Degree Apprenticeship | MSc Digital and Technology Solutions

 The MSc Digital Technology Solutions Specialist Degree Apprenticeship’s fee is £21,000.
 You can fund this with your organisation’s apprenticeship service account.
 All employers must have an account to access the apprenticeship service.

-The next intake starts in October 2023.
+Dates for the next intake are to be confirmed.
 Please contact our apprenticeships team for further information.

 Location